Deutsche Pfandbriefbank AG (ETR:PBB)

 Fiscal Year 2025

-• 2025 saw a major transformation with a strategic U.S. exit, heavy de-risking, and a EUR 250 million pre-tax loss.
-Despite a 23% rise in new business, profitability was impacted by restructuring costs.
-2026 guidance targets a return to profit, with a focus on cost discipline and portfolio growth.
+• 2025 saw a major transformation with a costly U.S. exit, leading to a EUR 250 million pre-tax loss and no dividend.
+Despite a 23% rise in new business, profitability targets are delayed to 2028, with regulatory changes and market headwinds impacting capital and risk costs.

 • Transformation and de-risking efforts continue, with new business up 60% year-over-year and a strong capital base, but market challenges and U.S. exit one-offs led to a nine-month pre-tax loss.
 Full-year 2025 guidance anticipates a wide range of outcomes, with adjusted pre-tax earnings expected between EUR 50–105 million.